y123-cmd/alx-airbnb-database/database-adv-script/README.md

 - A non-correlated subquery to find properties with an average rating > 4.0
 - A correlated subquery to find users who made more than 3 bookings

+## Aggregations and Window Functions

+- Counted total bookings per user using GROUP BY.
+- Ranked properties by bookings using RANK() window function.